scottgeng00/FBLAgalaxia/README.md

 # FBLA Galaxia
-# Developed in collaboration with William Chen and Karina Wang for the 2017 Computer Game and Simulation Programming FBLA event
+# Developed in collaboration with William Chen and Karina Wang for the 2017 Computer Game and Simulation Programming FBLA event, for which we won 1st place in Maryland

 currently archived on google drive here: